 Recycle & Reuse

-In some states and towns, it’s the law to bring your own bag, but it’s also the responsible thing to do.
+In some states and towns, it’s the law to bring your own bag when shopping, but it’s also the responsible thing to do.
 When it comes to recycling, find out what the guidelines are in your area.
 Small actions can make a big difference.

 Limit Screen Time